Liv McGill: Sophomore season

 On November 3, 2025, during the first game of the season against North Florida, McGill scored 26 points, nine rebounds and nine assists, nearly posting her second career triple-double.
 On November 6, 2025, during a game against Chattanooga, she scored a career-high 38 points, ten assists, eight rebounds and seven steals.
 Her 38 points were the most scored in program history in a Gators' home game.
 Over the first two games of the 2025–26 season, she recorded 64 points, 17 rebounds, 19 assists and 12 steals.
 Per OptaStats, the only other NBA, WNBA or Division I men's or women's player this century to have 60/15/15/10 in those categories over a two-game span was Dwyane Wade from February 28 to March 2, 2009.
 She became the third player since the 1999–2000 season in SEC history to record multiple games of at least 25 points, five rebounds, five assists and five steals.
 She was subsequently named the SEC Player of the Week and USBWA National Player of the Week, for the week ending November 11, 2025.

+On November 28, 2025, during the first game of the Cayman Islands Classic against Memphis she recorded 27 points, six rebounds, two assists and two steals.
+The next day against Georgia Tech she recorded 27 points, three rebounds, six assists, two steals and two blocks.
+She averaged 27.0 points, 4.5 rebounds, 4,0 assists, 2.0 steals and 1.0 blocked shots in two games, and was named tournament Most Outstanding Player.

+She averaged 22.3 points, 6.0 rebounds, 6.1 assists and 2.59 steals per game.
+She was one of three players in the nation averaging at least 20 points, six rebounds and six assists, joining Hannah Hidalgo and Olivia Miles.
+Following the season she was named to the first-team All-SEC.

+Junior season

+On April 14, 2026, McGill announced she would transfer to Oklahoma State for her junior season.